GrammaticalFramework/GF/src/www/syntax-editor/README.md

 See `editor.html` and `editor_online.js`.

+## Bugs

+- Change startcat doesn't work when given an initial startcat

 ## TODO

 - Wrap a subtree
 - Compatibility with grammars with dependent category types
 - Clicking on tokens to select tree node
-- try to retain subtree when replacing node
 - Use local caching
 - Clipboard of trees
 - Usage of printnames